 Name of school Wincle CE Primary

 Name

 Type of training received

 Date of training completed

 Training provided by

 Profession and title

-I confirm thatnecessary treatment.
-I recommer has received the training detailed above and is competent to carry out and that the training is updated
+I confirm that has received the training detailed above and is competent to carry out any necessary treatment.
+I recommend that the training is updated

 Trainer's signature

 Date

-I confirm that I have received the e training detailed above.
+I confirm that I have received the training detailed above.

 Staff signature

 Date